ibm-cloud-docs/account/catalog-settings.md

 {: tab-group="customcatalogfilters"}
 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the options for fitering based on filter type."}

+Want to scope your view of the catalog to only products from a specific provider?
+Use the **Provider** filter to browse by individual providers.
+{: tip}